sage

 so wonderfully poetic.

-Perhaps I should address myself,
+Perhaps I should address myself,memories make such wonderful

 shapes,